-In April 2020 the FIN-FSA decided to lower the Finnish credit institutions' capital requirements and the systemic risk buffer for the Bank is 0%.
+In April 2020 the FIN-FSA decided to lower the Finnish credit institutions' capital requirements and the systemic risk buffer for the Bank is still 0%.
+However, FIN-FSA is preparing to make a decision on a systemic risk buffer in early 2023 to strengthen the banking sector's risk resilience.

-On June 2021 the FIN-FSA decided not to increase the countercyclical capital buffer requirement (variable capital add-on) applicable to banks.
+On December 2022the FIN-FSA decided not to increase the countercyclical capital buffer requirement (variable capital add-on) applicable to banks.
 The requirement will remain at zero until further notice.